Different Types of Socks: A Complete-ish Guide

 The Crew sock category is arguably the most popular and most famous sock height.
 The sock multi-pack your parents used to keep your toes covered all through childhood?
 Yeah, those were probably crew socks.

 Traditional crew socks sit around mid-calf, though the exact length may vary from company to company.
 At Darn Tough, we knit crew socks… and we also knit several other heights in the mid-calf leg range, something for every.
-These range from sitting just below the calf muscle, like our Micro Crew height, to well past the calf mid-way point, like our Boot Socks, and everything in between.
+These range from sitting just below the calf muscle, like our Micro Crew height (our own invention), to well past the calf mid-way point, like our Boot Socks, and everything in between.

 Runner sitting, pulling up Element Micro Crew socks and getting ready to put shoes on